agile-ts/documentation/docs/Interfaces.md

 **This Section might be useless to you without any context.**
 As the name suggests, it's all about typescript interfaces of AgileTs.
-These interfaces are outsourced for a better overview, maintainability and reusability.
+These interfaces are outsourced for a better overview, maintainability, and reusability.
-You might get redirected to parts of the Interface Section from other documentations, to learn some more about a specific interface.
+You might get redirected to parts of the Interface Section from other documentations to learn more about specific Interfaces.

 :::